raymonddejong/pi-hole/README.md

 # pi-hole
-Repository for PI-Hole files like whitelist, blacklists etc.
+Repository for Pi-hole files like whitelist, blacklists etc.